simdjson/simdjson/doc/basics.md

 for (ondemand::field key_car : doc.get_object()) {
   // If I need a string_view and/or, I can use key_car.unescaped_key() instead, but
+  // key_car.key() will be more performant otherwise.
+  // If we want a std::string_view instance but we do not care about escaping, we
+  // can also use key_car.escaped_key().
-  // key_car.key() will be more performant otherwise. cout << "identifier : " << key_car.key() << std::endl;
+  cout << "identifier : " << key_car.key() << std::endl;
   // I can now access the subobject: ondemand::object car = key_car.value();